In this article:

 Read our in-depth guide on gas fees.

-When you trade tokens in Best Wallet, you're essentially using a big shared pot of tokens on a decentralised exchange (DEX).
+This is because when you trade tokens cross-chain, you're essentially using a big shared pot of tokens on a decentralized exchange (DEX) or several exchanges.

 This big pot, called a liquidity pool, is made up of tokens that people have locked up in a program to help others trade easily.

-So, for example, when you buy Ethereum tokens in Best Wallet through a trusted provider via Onramper, any fees that are charged go directly to that third-party provider and not Best Wallet.
+So, for example, when you buy ETH in Best Wallet through a trusted provider, any fees that are charged go directly to that third-party provider and not Best Wallet.